marcos-xavier21/marcos-xavier21/README.md

 ## 📫 How to Reach Me

-Feel free to reach out via [email](mailto:marcosxavier.web@gmail.com) or connect with me on [LinkedIn](https://linkedin.com/in/marcos-s-xavier/) to discuss data engineering, big data, or new opportunities.
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/marcos-s-xavier/) to discuss data engineering, big data, or new opportunities.

 ---